-(c) publish any information required to be reported pursuant to Article 7(1)(f) or 7(1)(g) (as applicable) of the UK Securitisation Regulation and Article 7(1)(f) or 7(1)(g) (as applicable) of the EU Securitisation Regulation (as if it were applicable to YBS and as in force on the Issue Date) without delay.
+(c) publish any information required to be reported pursuant to Article 7(1)(f) or 7(1)(g) (as applicable) of the UK Securitisation Regulation without delay.
 For the avoidance of doubt, this website and the contents thereof do not form part of this Prospectus.
 Such information will also be made available, on request, to potential holders of the Notes;